 • Contact Information and reason why that potential customer of the project was chosen.

-• Photos of the team interviewing each potential customer.
+• Photos of the team interviewing each potential customer (if available).

 • Feedback and suggestions from the potential customers interviewed.